 For years upon years, generations celebrated the changing of the seasons.
-At the winter solstice when the darkness shrouded the world and daylight waned to but a few grim hours, families and tribesmen would venture out into the bleak and bitter cold winter to harvest the yule log.
+At the winter solstice when the darkness shrouded the world and daylight waned to but a few grim hours, families and tribesmen would venture out into the bleak and bitterly cold winter to harvest the yule log.
 They’d light it afire, beckoning the return of the sun on the darkest day of the year.
-The tradition of the yule log, of mistletoe and of the Christmas tree are, perhaps, the last vestiges of ancient winter rites still celebrated, albeit quietly, in modern times.
-Of course the Bûche de Noël is a totem to the once popular yule log – a chocolate treat rolled and formed to resemble to resemble the rough bark, rings and knots of a log.
+The tradition of the yule log, of mistletoe, and of the Christmas tree is, perhaps, the last vestiges of ancient winter rites still celebrated, albeit quietly, in modern times.
+Of course, the Bûche de Noël is a totem to the once-popular yule log – a chocolate treat rolled and formed to resemble to resemble the rough bark, rings, and knots of a log.

 bûche de noël recipe

 - Preheat the oven to 375 degrees Fahrenheit.